 FeedStation 2.0 works on multiple devices

-FeedStation 2.0 is already operational with some of ScaleAQ’s customers, and Torsvik promises that those who want access to the robust APIs can already contact the company today for access.
+FeedStation 2.0 is already operational with some of ScaleAQ’s customers, and they promise that those who want access to the robust APIs can already contact the company today for access.

-– We are looking forward to seeing what ideas the industry has and not least being able to encourage feed innovation for everyone in the industry, Torsvik says, adding that the opportunities are only limited by the imagination.
+They are looking forward to seeing what ideas the industry has and not least being able to encourage feed innovation for everyone in the industry.
+The opportunities are only limited by the imagination.

 Security safeguards the customer’s data

-– For us, it has been crucial to offer robust interfaces that are safe to use.
-This applies both to system integrity and stable operation, but also that the customer’s data is not lost, Torsvik emphasizes.
+or ScaleAQ, it has been crucial to offer robust interfaces that are safe to use.
+This applies both to system integrity and stable operation, but also that the customer’s data is not lost.

-Additionally, we offer modern authentication mechanisms based on open industry standards.
+Additionally, ScaleAQ offer modern authentication mechanisms based on open industry standards.
 This ensures that access to the API and data is always protected while facilitating system compatibility and integration.